Challenges Faced By the Textile Industry In Pakistan

 Each and every industry today is leaning towards tech including the textile industry in Pakistan.
-Though technological progress is slow, eventually most businesses big or small will be using technology to become more efficient if they want to stay relevant in a globally competitive market.
+Though technological progress is slow, most businesses will eventually use technology to become more efficient if they want to stay relevant in a globally competitive market.

 The textile industry in Pakistan is in dire need of this change but implementation is a challenge.
 However, once this is done carefully, it has the potential to revolutionize the textile landscape completely and make Pakistani textiles competitive again.

-The textile industry in Pakistan has immense potential which can be reached using digitization platforms like Yarn Online, Sanatkar and Zaraye etc through making the information available to buyers and sellers which leads to efficiency and optimization.
+The textile industry in Pakistan has immense potential which can be reached using digitization platforms like Yarn Online, Sanatkar, Zaraye, etc by making the information available to buyers and sellers which leads to efficiency and optimization.
 However, the way forward for this industry also depends on governmental policies that support the textile sectors and the raw cotton farmers.

 Where does Pakistan export textiles?